-Calculate the mean of a number set using the average calculator below.
+Find the mean of a dataset by entering the numbers in the calculator below.

 The mean, or arithmetic mean, is the average value of a set of numbers.
 Thus, mean and average are the same thing.

-The mean is one of the observations of data used in summary statistics.
+The mean for a sample is denoted x̄ (pronounced x-bar), and the population mean is denoted μ (Greek letter mu).
+It is one of the fundamental observations of data used in summary statistics.

-To find the mean, start by finding the sum of all of the numbers in the set, then divide the sum by the total count of the numbers.
+Thus, the mean x̄ is equal to the sum of all the numbers in the dataset divided by the count of the numbers n.

 Steps to Calculate Mean

-- Step 1: count the numbers in the set
+- Step 1: count the total number of values in the set

 - Step 2: add up all the numbers to find the sum